karenaxon/currency-exchanger/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 ## Setup/Installation
-* Click on the [repository's](https://github.com/karenaxon/programming-language-suggester.git) link.
+* Click on the [repository's](https://github.com/karenaxon/currency-exchanger) link.
 * Click on the green "Code" button and copy the repository URL.
 * Open your terminal and navigate to the location where you would like to clone the application.
-* Use the command _git clone https://github.com/karenaxon/programming-language-suggester.git_ to clone the repository.
+* Use the command _git clone https://github.com/karenaxon/currency-exchanger.git_ to clone the repository.
 * Get a free API key by going to the [ExchangeRate-API](https://www.exchangerate-api.com/)  website.
 * Click on the "Get Free Key" button and create an account.
-* Create an .env file at the top level of your directory.
+* Create an .env file at the top level of your directory (of the cloned repository).
 * Add your key to the .env file in the following format: API_KEY=YourKeyHere.
 * From the top level directory, use the command _npm install_ to download the npm packages that the application needs.
 * Build the application with the command _npm run build_.